pvphan/camera-calibration/README.md

 - [x] Compute extrinsics R, t for each view
 - [x] Compute distortion using linear least squares
 - [x] Use estimated parameters as initial guess and refine using non-linear optimization over all views
-- [x] Write main method interface for calibrating from text files
+- [x] Write main method interface for calibrating from json files
-- [ ] Write make rule to easily pass in a file from the host
 - [ ] Support full radial-tangential distortion model
 - [ ] Support full fisheye distortion model
 - [ ] Write nonlinear optimization by hand instead of using SciPy
+- [ ] Write make rule to easily pass in a file from the host

 ## Notes: